GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/node/index.md

 }
 ```

-### Get Client Token
+#### Get Client Token

 The `get_client_token` method is used to get a token which is sent as input parameter for other methods when the `protect_commands_with_access_token` is enabled in oxd-server.

-**Required parameters:**

-- op_host: OpenID Connect Provider (OP)
+**Parameters:**

 - client_id: Client ID from OpenID Connect Provider (OP).
-Should be passed with the Client Secret.
+Should be passed with the Client Secret
 - client_secret: Client Secret from OpenID Connect Provider (OP).
-Should be passed with the Client ID.
+Should be passed with the Client ID
+- op_host: URL of the OpenID Connect Provider (OP)
+- op_discovery_path: (Optional) Path to discovery document.
+For example if it's https://client.example.com/.well-known/openid-configuration then path is blank .
+But if it is https://client.example.com/oxauth/.well-known/openid-configurationthen path its oxauth
+- scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
+- port: (Optional) 'oxd port number' for oxd-server type (Required if oxd-server is used)
+- url: (Optional) 'oxd-https-extension URL' for oxd-https-extension type (Required if oxd-https-extension is used)

 **Request:**